 B. If the board has information that a local government unit is not following this chapter or the act in making decisions; if the local government unit does not have knowledgeable and trained staff with experience in water resource management; or if the local government unit fails to comply with the board's reporting requirements, the board must notify the local government unit in writing of its concerns.
 The local government unit must respond in writing within 60 days of being notified by the board.
 If not satisfied with the local government unit's written response, or none is received, the board must ask the local government unit to appear at a hearing before the board to discuss the matter.
 The board may invite comments from other local governments or state and federal agencies.
-If the board determines at the hearing that corrective action is necessary, the board must write the local government unit directing specific corrective action.
+If the board determines at the hearing that corrective action is necessary, the board must write the local government unit directing specific corrective action to occur within 60 days of receiving the board's decision.
+The notice must explain the reason for the action.
 If, after the 60-day period, the local government unit has not corrected the problem to the satisfaction of the board, the board must declare a moratorium as prescribed in item A or take other appropriate legal action to ensure compliance.